Osteoporosis – Diagnosis, Symptoms, and Treatment

 - Forearms – radial bone fracture (Colle’s fracture) when falling on an outstretched arm

 Osteoporosis is diagnosed based on a DEXA scan (dual-energy x-ray absorptiometry).
 This is a type of bone scan that evaluates bone density.
-Patients will receive a T-score based on their bone density in comparison to young health controls.
+Patients will receive a T-score based on their bone density in comparison to young healthy individuals.
 Scores between negative 1.5-2.5 are diagnostic of osteopenia – or mild thinning of the bone.
-Scores less than -2.5 are diagnostic of osteoporosis.
+Scores less than -2.5 are diagnostic of osteoporosis, severe thinning of the bone.

-Your doctor will likely order blood tests, including a comprehensive metabolic panel, calcium, phosphate, vitamin D, PTH (parathyroid hormone), TSH (thyroid stimulating hormone), and thyroid hormone levels.
+Your doctor will likely order blood tests, including a comprehensive metabolic panel, calcium, phosphate, vitamin D, PTH (parathyroid hormone), TSH (thyroid-stimulating hormone), and thyroid hormone levels.
 They may also check testosterone levels in men.
+These tests are used to check for conditions that may contribute to or even cause osteoporosis.
+Low levels of calcium, vitamin D, or severe hypothyroidism are common culprits.

 There are many over-the-counter supplements that include a combination of calcium and vitamin D. However, if you have vitamin D deficiency, your doctor will likely prescribe a higher dose of ergocalciferol – one common prescription is 50,000 IU per week for 6 weeks.

 Patients with low bone mineral density may also benefit from a class of medications called bisphosphates.
-Bisphosphates are usually reserved for patients with osteoporosis and those with osteopenia and other risk factors (eg. family history, prior history of hip fracture, long term corticosteroid use).
+Bisphosphates are usually reserved for patients with osteoporosis and those with osteopenia and other risk factors (eg. family history, prior history of hip fracture, or long-term corticosteroid use).

 These medications work by promoting bone growth and increasing bone density.
 Some of the most commonly prescribed drugs include: